(c) 2024 PillSync.com

 What is the most important information I should know about methylphenidate hydrochloride extended-release capsules (CD)?

-Methylphenidate hydrochloride extended-release capsules (CD) can cause serious side effects, including:
+Methylphenidate hydrochloride extended-release capsules (CD) may cause serious side effects, including:

 Your healthcare provider should check your child carefully for heart problems before starting treatment with methylphenidate hydrochloride extended-release capsules (CD).

-Tell your healthcare provider if your child has any heart problems, heart defects, high blood pressure, or has a family history of these problems.
+Tell your healthcare provider if your child has any heart problems, heart disease, or heart defects.

 Call your healthcare provider or go to the nearest hospital emergency room right away if your child has any signs of heart problems such as chest pain, shortness of breath, or fainting during treatment with methylphenidate hydrochloride extended-release capsules (CD).